Tamara Stefanovich

 (The Telegraph)

-Tamara Stefanovich is captivating audiences worldwide with her highly elaborated recital programmes, as chamber musician or soloist with the world’s leading orchestras.
-Being passionate about a broad repertoire from Bach to the contemporary, she has performed with The Cleveland Orchestra, Chicago Symphony Orchestra, London Symphony and Philharmonic Orchestras, Chamber Orchestra of Europe and Mahler Chamber Orchestra, amongst others.
-Stefanovich performs at the world’s major concert venues including Suntory Hall Tokyo, London’s Royal Albert and Wigmore halls, Philharmonie Berlin and as a guest at international festivals such as Salzburger Festspiele, Beethovenfest Bonn, Flagey Piano Days and BBC Proms.
+Tamara Stefanovich, born in Belgrade, is captivating audiences worldwide with her unique tailored recital programmes or as soloist with the world’s leading orchestras.
+A passionate ambassador of broad repertoire from Bach to contemporary, she has performed with the Cleveland Orchestra, Chicago Symphony Orchestra, London Symphony and Philharmonic orchestras, Symphonieorchester des Bayerischen Rundfunks, Chamber Orchestra of Europe and Mahler Chamber Orchestra, amongst others.
+Stefanovich performs at the world’s major concert venues including Suntory Hall Tokyo, London’s Royal Albert and Wigmore halls, Philharmonie Berlin, Kölner Philharmonie, Elbphilharmonie Hamburg and Muziekgebouw Amsterdam.
+She is a regular guest at international festivals such as Salzburger Festspiele, Schwetzinger SWR Festspiele, Musikfest Berlin, Klavier-Festival Ruhr, Internationales Musikfest Hamburg, Flagey Piano Days, London Piano Festival and BBC Proms.

 Show More

-Recent engagements have included performances with Tokyo Symphony Orchestra, MDR Sinfonieorchester Leipzig and WDR Sinfoniesorchester Köln.
-Breaking new grounds Tamara Stefanovich has teamed up with Christopher Dell, Christian Lillinger and Jonas Westergard for the improvisation band “SDLW”.
-After its highly successful permière at Phiharmonie Köln, the quartet performed in Berlin, Hamburg and at Klangspuren Festival Schwaz.
-Their first album entitled “SDLW” was released on bastille musique in June 2022 and has garnered high praises from the critics.
+Breaking new grounds Tamara Stefanovich collaborates with Christopher Dell, Christian Lillinger and Jonas Westergard for the innovative improvisation band “SDLW”.
+After its overwhelming premiere at Kölner Philharmonie, the quartet performed in Berlin, Hamburg, Munich and at Klangspuren Festival Schwaz.
+Their first album entitled “SDLW”, released on bastille musique in June 2022, has been praised for its inventive and exciting sound and has been nominated for the German Record Critics’ Award.

-Tamara Stefanovich is passionate about working with composers such as Sir George Benjamin, György Kurtág and Hans Abrahamsen.
-She works with chamber music partners such as Matthias Goerne, Pierre-Laurent Aimard, and conductors such as Esa-Pekka Salonen, Vladimir Jurowski and Markus Stenz.
+Tamara Stefanovich has been working with composers such as Pierre Boulez, Sir George Benjamin, György Kurtág and Hans Abrahamsen.
+She works with chamber music partners such as Matthias Goerne, Pierre-Laurent Aimard, and conductors such as Esa-Pekka Salonen, Vladimir Jurowski, Susanna Mälkki and Osmo Vänskä.

 Tamara regularly leads educational projects at London’s Barbican Centre, Kölner Philharmonie and Klavier-Festival Ruhr.
-She was co-founder and curator of the Portland International Piano Festival ‘The Clearing’ and Visiting Professor of Chamber Music at the Royal Academy of Music and is currently Visiting Professor of contemporary Piano at Accademia di Musica Pinerolo.
+She was co-founder and curator of the Portland International Piano Festival ‘The Clearing’ and Visiting Professor of Chamber Music at the Royal Academy of Music and Accademia di Musica Pinerolo.
 A convinced European, she studied in Belgrade, at Curtis Institute and at Kölner Musikhochschule.

 HarrisonParrott represents Tamara Stefanovich for worldwide general management.